Fredrik Saroea

 Bars and nightclubs: For a Saturday night with the locals, Skostredet is the place to be.
 Travel back in time to the 1950s at Roll & Rock, an American-style diner with jukeboxes, milkshakes, cool cars, and the king himself: Elvis!
 Two other gems are Folk & Røvere and No Stress in Hollendergaten, a stone’s throw away from the fish market.
 No Stress was named Norway’s Best Bar in 2015 and is especially known for their excellent cocktails.
 If you get a seat by the TV, you can have fun with a round of Mario Cart on the Nintendo.
 Wanna dance?
 Silent Disco at Vaskeriet is always fun.

-While you’re here: Bergen is full of culinary experiences. explore the city’s many cafes, bars, and restaurants.
+While you’re here: Bergen is full of culinary experiences.
+Explore the city’s many cafes, bars, and restaurants.

-Rosvold is the founder of Bergen Base Camp, a company that specialises in nature-based adventures in and around Bergen.
+Rosvold is the founder of Bergen Base Camp, a company that specializes in nature-based adventures in and around Bergen.
 When Rosvold is not at work, she is often out hiking on one of the seven mountains that surround the city.

 Stoltzekleiven: A steep but very popular paved hiking trail with just over 700 steps towards Sandviksfjellet.